 Searching for a pattern in files using grep

 is case-sensitive by default.
-Case sensitive means that grep looks for an exact match of your pattern in the related file.
-This may not surface all matches of the search value because of different writing styles for a given text.
+Case-sensitive means that grep looks for an exact match of your pattern in the related file.
+This may not surface all search value matches because of different writing styles for a given text.

 Ubuntu/Debian Series Overview